OctopusDeploy/blog/blog/2019-05/octopus-jira-integration/index.md

 ## Wrap-up

-In summary, [Jira Software](https://atlassian.com/jira) and [Octopus Deploy](https://octopus.com) work together to give you better end-to-end visibility into their your software pipelines from idea to production.
+In summary, [Jira Software](https://atlassian.com/jira) and [Octopus Deploy](https://octopus.com) work together to give you better end-to-end visibility into your software pipelines from idea to production.

 Happy deployments!